salaun-marion/GenderPayGap/README.md

 ## How to launch the application ?

-You can open this directory on R Studio and then from the `app.R` file you have just to click on `Run App` in the right corner of the working panel.
+You can open this directory on R Studio and then from the `app.R` file, you have just to click on `Run App` in the right corner of the working panel.
 Then, enjoy !

 ## Which packages do I need to use ?

-Normaly thanks to the following command (line 10-12 in `app.R` file), you will not need to install manually all the packages :
+Thanks to the following command (line 10-12 in `app.R` file), you will not need to install manually all the packages :

+`if(!require('pacman'))install.packages('pacman')
-`if(!require('pacman'))install.packages('pacman')pacman::p_load(shiny,dplyr,tidyverse,ggplot2,maps,rworldmap,shinydashboard,reshape2,RColorBrewer,hexbin,bslib,gridExtra,readr,ERSA,tidymodels)`
+pacman::p_load(shiny,dplyr,tidyverse,ggplot2,maps,rworldmap,shinydashboard,reshape2,RColorBrewer,hexbin,bslib,gridExtra,readr,ERSA,tidymodels)`

-If by any chance, this command will not work, we invite you to install manually thanks to the `install.package('nameofthepackage')` command.
+If by any chance, this command will not work, we invite you to install manually the package, thanks to the `install.package('nameofthepackage')` command.
 You can replace `nameofthepackage` by the following names packages :

 - shiny
 - dplyr